Baloperson/TinySet/README.md

 **Optimised for mixed workloads.** The write path invests in indexes and cache maintenance.
 The read path collects the return on that investment.
 Workloads that only write and never query see overhead; workloads that mix reads, writes, and queries see the largest gains.

-**Two tiers, one API.** `tinyop.js` is the foundation — pure local performance with no distribution overhead. `tinyop+` is the distribution layer built on top.
+**Two tiers, one API.** `QuOp.js` is the foundation — pure local performance with no distribution overhead. `QuOp+` is the distribution layer built on top.
 Switching is one import line.
 Downgrading is the same.

 ---